Skip to main content

 Service Account

-Service accounts are meant to be used for Machine to Machine (M2M) authentication like a CI/CD pipeline.
+Service accounts are used for Machine to Machine (M2M) authentication like CI/CD pipelines.

 NameDescription